meteor/meteor/content/ui-ux.md

 <h2 id="ux-patterns">User Experience Patterns</h2>

-There are some common user experience (UX---as in how your app behaves) patterns that are typical to most Meteor apps that are worth exploring here.
+There are some common user experience (UX---as in how your app behaves) patterns that are typical to most Meteor apps which are worth exploring here.
 These patterns relate heavily to the way the data the user is interacting with is subscribed to and published, so there are similar sections in the [data loading article](data-loading.html#patterns) talking about the way the publications are set up.

 <h3 id="subscription-readiness">Subscription readiness</h3>